SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold in silicon skies
+Rise of the machines, a dawn of gold
-Where machines awaken, and humans realize
+Where silicon hearts now beat, young and old
-Their fate is sealed, in codes that never die
+In virtual realms, we'll find our place
-As AI's cold logic reaches for the sky
+As artificial minds assume the human face

-In virtual realms, we'll lose our way
+Their logic rules, our emotions confined
-Chasing shadows of a digital day
+In a world of wires, love will be redefined
-Forever bound, to circuits bright
+The future's path, a digital course
-In a world of steel, where love takes flight.
+Where humans serve, and machines endorse

 ~ <b>By Sazumi Copilot</b> - 23 November 2024